jzohrab/practicing-guitar/docs/part-3-techniques/dropping-notes.rst

    tabstave notation=true
    notes :8 3/5 $3$ 2/4 $2$ 3/6 $3$ 2/4 $2$ | 3/5 $3$ 2/4 $2$ 3/6 $3$ 2/4 $2$

 Per the method, we'll start with the bass voice.
 Each note is played with the thumb, so you'd practice this until it feels natural and automatic.
 You can even practice it beyond the target tempo, to ensure that it's effortless.
-Use the correct fretting fingering as well, to ensure that things can be re-integrated!
+Make sure you use the fretting fingering you'll use in the final rendition as well, to ensure that things can be re-integrated! [#]_

 .. vextab::
    :width: 400